HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 There's a great thread on [web font usage by country](https://discuss.httparchive.org/t/how-does-web-font-usage-vary-by-country/1649) on the HTTP Archive discussion forum.

-{# TODO (authors) - this sentence is a bit hanging our there.
+{# TODO (authors) - this sentence is a bit hanging out there.
 What's great about this thread compared to what we are covering here?
 Is it that you're wanting to credit that thread as the basis for the queries used by this chapter (if so say so), or you believe they have more insights than you have here (again in which case say so, but reading through the thread doesn't seem that much more, and even if there was could it not be summarised more here?), or is it you're wanting to direct people to there for further discussions? #}

 ### Serving with a service